-To conclude, I’d like to address an incorrect assumption made by Forbes’ Emily Willingham, about me and other pro-choicers.
-If Poul Thorsen is found guilty of wire fraud and money laundering, then I personally think that ALL of the research Thorsen has participated in, whether he was first author, senior, or co-author, and regardless of what the research subject matter encompassed, ALL OF IT needs to be heavily scrutinized.
+To conclude, I’d like to address an incorrect assumption made by Forbes’ Emily Willingham, about me and other anti-vaxxers.
+If Poul Thorsen is found guilty of wire fraud and money laundering, then I personally think that ALL of the research Thorsen has participated in, whether he was first author, senior, or co-author, regardless of what the research subject matter encompassed, ALL OF IT needs to be very heavily scrutinized.

 Lecture by Dr. Suzanne Humphries Here - discussion of Poul Thorsen begins at the 24:15

 John Walker-Smith – British High Court Ruling Here

 Statement by SPIDER about the CDC's Unethical Actions Here